dotnet/arcade/Documentation/CodeQLGuidance.md

    - For projects with multiple languages, duplicate the Job for each.
 4. Create a new Pipeline executing this newly-created definition.

-If using the SDL Azure DevOps Extension,

-1. Copy the example pipeline definition from [Use with SDL Azure DevOps Extension](#Use-with-SDL-Azure-DevOps-Extension) section to your repository.
-2. Modify the example to work for your repository's needs
-   - For projects using compiled languages, like C#, update the `buildCommand`.
-   - Update the `language` parameter to match your project's language
-   - For projects with multiple languages, duplicate the Job for each.
-3. Create a new Pipeline executing this newly-created definition.

 ## Use with Arcade